ImAiR: Airwriting Recognition framework using Image Representation of IMU Signals: Conclusion

 \section{Conclusion}

 In this paper, we explored an airwriting recognition framework by using encoded image representation of time-series data from accelerometer and gyroscope sensors in a wrist-worn IMU.
-The image representations allow us to use the well established capabilities of CNN architectures to capture differences in temporal signal patterns among different alphabets.
 It is seen that the proposed approach outperforms the state-of the-art accuracy on a publicly available dataset \cite{yanay2020air}, while also performing significantly well on a another dataset \cite{SCLAiR}.
-This implies that the approach can be used for the development of airwriting recognition systems with improved performance that can be employed for Human-Computer Interaction.
+Future work may be focused on exploring techniques that are well-suited to learn the attributes present in the signals from small datasets to increase the utility of the airwriting recognition framework for HCI applications.